 For consolidations and transactions arising from an agreement or arrangement entered into before 1 July 2019, a full exemption under the former provisions may still apply.

 Eligible consolidations and transactions

 Unlike the former exemption, the concession operates more broadly and is not limited to consolidations made under section 703-50 of the Income Tax Assessment Act 1997 (Cth).
-However, like the former exemption, the concession does not apply where a corporate group did not exist immediately before the consolidation or the consolidation has the effect of merging two or more corporate groups.
+However, like the former exemption, the concession does not apply where a corporate group did not exist immediately before the consolidation or the consolidation has the effect of merging 2 or more corporate groups.

 Where a consolidation involves the interposition of a new head company above a corporation that is a member of a corporate group and a landholder for the purposes of the Duties Act 2000 (the Act), the consolidation will result in the acquisition of a landholder which is a transaction that is eligible for relief under the concession.
 In addition to this transaction, the concession may also provide relief to other eligible transactions effected as part of the consolidation.

 There is no longer a requirement for corporate members to remain part of the corporate group following the consolidation.
-However, where the consolidation involves the interposition of a new head company above a private unit trust scheme, the special provisions set out in section 250DG of the Duties Act 2000 apply to treat the new head company as a private unit trust scheme for a period of three years after the consolidation.
+However, where the consolidation involves the interposition of a new head company above a private unit trust scheme, the special provisions set out in section 250DG of the Duties Act 2000 apply to treat the new head company as a private unit trust scheme for a period of 3 years after the consolidation.

 Lodging and paying concessional duty

 Where a corporate consolidation involves the acquisition of a landholder, you must complete and lodge a section 83 landholder acquisition statement online.